greyinghair/screenos_to_junos_converter/readme.md

     pip3 install -r requirements.txt

 Put entire firewall config into file, not for partially converting config.

+## What this programme doesn't convert

-This migration does NOT touch NAT, neither MIP's nor DIP's.
-That has to be manually reviewed and NAT put in place after running in ruleset.
-The source NAT, destination NAT & DIP rules will be created minus the NAT config.
+* NAT (neither MIP's/DIP's/Interface NAT).
+(Any policies which include NAT config: source NAT, destination NAT & DIP rules will be created minus the NAT config.
-Firewall rules with MIP as destination will NOT be created at all.
+Firewall rules with MIP as destination will NOT be created at all.)
+* Interfaces
+* VPNs
+* Routes

-So Netscreen config needs to be gone through manually for any rules with "dip", "nat" or "MIP" in them.
+_The Netscreen config needs to be gone through manually for any rules with "dip", "nat" or "MIP" in them to create relevant NAT policies in Junos._

-Converted rules are named the same as the current Netscreen policy ID's so manually inspect a few rule conversions to verify they were converted correctly.

-Lookups not performed nor sanity check on zone naming, will presume zone naming remains the same throughout migration, except for "Management" is reserved in Junos so if that name exists as a zone in netscreen config it  will be changed to "System-Management".
+# Scope

+Config which is converted from ScreenOS format to JunOS:

+* Services/Applications
+* Addresses
+* Address Groups
+* Rules

+# Guide

 Put config to convert into "netscreen_config.txt" then run the python script: python3 ./convert.py